Emergent Chern-Simons Interactions in 3+1 Dimensions: Phenomena in Actively Chiral Superconductors

 We are interested in solving the equation

-Eqn.\,(\ref{generalized_London}) is a generalization of the famous London equation for superconducting magnetostatics, which is the special case $\beta = 0$.
-In the London equation $\gamma$ represents the inverse square of the penetration depth.
-As we now demonstrate, one can generate solutions to Eqn.\,(\ref{generalized_London}) out of solutions to the London equation with a complex coefficient.
+Equation\,(\ref{generalized_London}) is a generalization of the famous London equation for superconducting magnetostatics, which is the special case $\beta = 0$.
+In the London equation, $\gamma$ represents the inverse square of the penetration depth.
+As we now demonstrate, one can generate solutions to Eq.\,(\ref{generalized_London}) out of solutions to the London equation with a complex coefficient.

 Indeed, inserting the superposition {\it ansatz\/}